scalacenter/scala-debug-adapter/CONTRIBUTING.md

 - `DebugServerTests`: general tests about starting and exiting debug sessions on all kinds of debugees
 - `ScalaDebugTests`: general tests about inspecting threads, stack frames and variables in Scala programs
 - `ScalaEvaluationTests`: tests about the Scala expression evaluator
-- `SourceBreakpointTests`: tests about the different kind of source breakpoints: conditional breakpoints, hit count breakpoints and log points.
+- `SourceBreakpointTests`: tests about the different kinds of source breakpoints: conditional breakpoints, hit count breakpoints, and log points.
 - `StepFilterTests`: tests about stepping in and out of Scala methods.

-The tests are quite heavy to run because every test compiles a small Scala programs, creates a debug server that starts a fresh JVM to run the program, and executes a debugging scenario.
+The tests are quite heavy to run because every test compiles a small Scala program, creates a debug server that starts a fresh JVM to run the program, and executes a debugging scenario.
 All of this is repeated on a few Scala versions.

 Running all the test can take more than 30 minutes.